-What Is Exposure Therapy And What Are The Benefits?
+What Is Exposure Therapy Treatment And What Are The Mental Health Benefits?

 Have you been experiencing a specific phobia and wondering whether exposure therapy can help?
 If so, you’re not alone.
 According to Johns Hopkins Medicine, approximately 19 million people in the US experience one or more phobias.
-Exposure therapy is one type of treatment that often works for phobias, as well as for various anxiety disorders.
+Exposure therapy, often referred to as exposure and response prevention therapy is one type of treatment that often works for phobias, as well as for various anxiety disorders.

 Getty